Pre-Law - 2 Week Course

 In this one-week course, we will cover:

-- Legal education, including a visit to the UConn School of Law
+- What a legal education can look like through a visit to the UConn School of Law

-- The American criminal justice system, including a visit to a local courthouse and/or interactions with real-life judges and prosecutors
+- The American criminal justice system, including a visit to a local courthouse and interactions with real-life judges and prosecutors

 - Appellate decision-making by way of a Moot Court simulation based on a highlighted case in constitutional law